S-Abdelnabi/Fact-Saboteurs/attacks/omitting_paraphrase/readme.md

 --checkpoint  <kgat_dir>/retrieval_model/model.best.pt \
 --name paraphrases_supports_refutes_wb_n5_retrieval_check.json
 ```
-- This step selects the paraphrase that has the least retrieval score compared to the claim
+- This step selects the paraphrase that has the least retrieval score compared to the claim.
 - - -

 ### Convert to KGAT format